Chemiosmosis: Proton-motive force

 These two gradients taken together can be expressed as an electrochemical gradient.

 Lipid bilayers of biological membranes, however, are barriers for ions.
 This is why energy can be stored as a combination of these two gradients across the membrane.
 Only special membrane proteins like ion channels can sometimes allow ions to move across the membrane (see also: Membrane transport).
-In the chemiosmotic hypothesis a transmembrane ATP synthases is central to convert energy of spontaneous flow of protons through them into chemical energy of ATP bonds.
+In the chemiosmotic hypothesis a transmembrane ATP synthase is central to convert energy of spontaneous flow of protons through them into chemical energy of ATP bonds.

 Hence researchers created the term proton-motive force (PMF), derived from the electrochemical gradient mentioned earlier.
 It can be described as the measure of the potential energy stored (chemiosmotic potential) as a combination of proton and voltage (electrical potential) gradients across a membrane.
 The electrical gradient is a consequence of the charge separation across the membrane (when the protons H+ move without a counterion, such as chloride Cl−).